schibsted/spid-tech-docs/resources/articles/mobile/overview.md

 ### 1. Create a user for your company

-Create an account [here](https://stage.payment.schibsted.se) **(update link when merchants can create their own users)** if you do not already have one.
+Create an account for either [Swedish](https://stage.payment.schibsted.se) or [Norwegian](https://stage.payment.schibsted.no) environment if you do not already have one.
 A schibsted.com address is needed to register an account.
+Keep in mind this is for the stage environment and you will need to replace these before deploying your app to production.

 ### 2. Create a merchant

-Create a merchant for your company.
+Create a merchant for your company if you do not already have one.
+This merchant can hold a number of clients so if you already have a merchant use that.

 ### 3. Create a client and request stage credentials

 Create the clients you need, configure them and request credentials.
-These credentials are valid only for the stage environment, before you receive credentials you can use in production you need to submit your app for review.
+These credentials are valid only for the stage environment, before you receive credentials you can use in production you need to submit your app for [review](/mobile/reviews/).

 ### 4. Review the default permissions

 Review the [default permissions](https://docs.google.com/a/schibstedpayment.no/spreadsheets/d/1EwEV0jg4SCeqyEST_Qf09D83XaUiHSveWVrr1G5WMcM/edit#gid=0) for mobile clients, these should be enough for most clients.
 If additional permissions are required email support@spid.no with the topic
-"Mobile permissions" stating what additional endpoints you need to access to and for what purpose.
+"Mobile permissions" stating what additional endpoints you need access to and for what purpose.

 ### 5. Develop your app

-Develop and test your app, following our [guidelines](/mobile/reviews/) and recommendations for [best practices](/mobile/best-practices/).
+Develop and test your app, following our recommendations for [best practices](/mobile/best-practices/).

 ### 6. Submit your app for review

 Once your app is done and you are sure you follow the guidelines submit it for review.
+Review of an app can take up to one month so be sure to submit your app for review in ample time before intended release.

 ### 7. Replace stage credentials